 Charles Barkley Awfully Mispronounces Jayson Tatum Names While Making A Case For Tatum's MVP Season

+Charles Barkley Awfully Mispronounces Jayson Tatum's Name While Making A Case For Tatum's MVP Season

 Charles Barkley once again has forgotten the name of an NBA player, and this time it wasn't some role player that maybe more people wouldn't know.
 Chuck was praising none other than Jayson Tatum when he mightily failed to pronounce his name, once again starring in a hilarious moment.